 Customer Support Channels

-- Where to access: Go to the Xbox Support page.
+- Go to the official Xbox Support contact page.

-- Types of problems it handles: Great for subscription questions, troubleshooting error codes, and refund requests.
+- Types of problems it handles: Great for troubleshooting console issues, network problems, and questions about Game Pass features.

 Estimated Response Times from Xbox